lepfhty/sprockets-sinatra-boilerplate/README.md

 This file defines the Sinatra application.
 It currently renders a single `index.slim` file at the `/` root URL, using the [Slim](//github.com/slim-template/slim) templating engine.
 You can define other routes here as necessary.

-This project uses the awesome [sinatra-asset-pipeline](//github.com/kalasjocke/sinatra-asset-pipeline) gem to achieve integration between Sinatra and Sprockets in both development and production environments.
+This project uses the [sinatra-asset-pipeline](//github.com/kalasjocke/sinatra-asset-pipeline) gem to achieve integration between Sinatra and Sprockets in both development and production environments.

 ### `/views`